Exploration noise for learning linear-quadratic mean field games: Introduction

-In reinforcement learning, this is a common practice to distinguish exploration from exploitation.
-While exploration is intended as a way to visit the space of actions, exploitation is related to the error that is achieved by the learning method.
-When the learning addresses a stochastic control problem, the analysis goes through the loss (or the regret), which is the (absolute value of the) difference between the best possible cost and the cost to the strategy returned by the algorithm.
-Since we are dealing with a game, we use here the concept of approximated Nash equilibrium to define the regret.
-In brief, the point is to prove that the output of the algorithm is a $\varrho$-Nash equilibrium, for $\varrho>0$ and to define the regret as the infimum of those $\varrho$.
-In our case, the situation is a bit more subtle since the learning procedure returns a random approximated equilibrium; ideally, we should associate with it a random regret.
+In reinforcement learning, this is indeed a common practice to distinguish exploration from exploitation.
+Whereas exploration is intended as a way to visit the space of actions, exploitation is related to the error that is achieved by the learning method.
+When the learning addresses a stochastic control problem, the analysis goes through the loss, which is the (absolute value of the) difference between the best possible cost and the cost to the strategy returned by the algorithm.
+Because we are dealing with a game, we use here the concept of approximated Nash equilibrium to define the exploitability.
+In brief, the point is to prove that the output of the algorithm is a $\varrho$-Nash equilibrium, for $\varrho>0$ and to define the exploitability as the infimum of those $\varrho$.
+In our case, the situation is a bit more subtle because the learning procedure returns a random approximated equilibrium; ideally, we should associate with it a random exploitability.
 However, the analysis would be too difficult.
 Instead, we follow \eqref{eq:mn+1:cost:functional} and average the cost with respect to the common noise.
 We then define the notion of approximated equilibrium with respect to this averaged cost.
-The resulting regret can then be decomposed as the sum of two terms: \begin{itemize} \item The `error' resulting from the approximation (as returned by the fictitious play) of the mean field game with common noise.
-The implementation of the algorithm involves $n$ iterations and a $p$-step piecewise linear approximation of the Brownian motion ${\boldsymbol W}$.
-For a fixed $\varepsilon >0$, this error is shown to tend to $0$ as $n$ and $p$ tend to $\infty$, with an explicit rate $\varrho_{\varepsilon}(n,p)$. \item The `error' resulting from the common noise approximation of the original mean field game without common noise.
-We prove that the (unique) solution of the mean field with common noise produces a random equilibrium that forms an $O(\varepsilon)$-Nash equilibrium of the original mean field game, for a constant $C$ in the symbol $O(\cdot)$ only depending on the coefficients $f$, $g$, $Q$ and $R$. \end{itemize} In fact, the second item can be put in the form of a more general stability result that permits to evaluate in the end the trade-off between exploration and exploitation.
-The regret has the form
+The resulting exploitability can then be decomposed as the sum of two terms: \begin{itemize} \item The `error' resulting from the approximation, learnt by our fictitious play, of the discrete-time mean field game with step size $T/p$ and with common noise of intensity $\varepsilon$.
+The implementation of the algorithm involves $n$ iterations and a piecewise linear approximation of the Brownian motion ${\boldsymbol W}$ with $T/p$ steps.
+For fixed\footnote{ For convenience, we assume $\varepsilon$ to be less than 1 in the analysis.
+Obviously, the results would remain true for $\varepsilon >1$, but the various constants in our analysis could then depend on any \textit{a priori} upper bound on $\varepsilon$.} $\varepsilon \in (0,1]$ and $p \in {\mathbb N}$, this error tends to $0$ as $n$ tends to $\infty$, with an explicit rate $\varrho_{\varepsilon,p}(n)$. \item The `error' resulting from the common noise and discrete-time approximation of the original time-continuous mean field game without common noise.
+Intuitively, the (unique) solution of the time-discrete mean field game with common noise produces a random approximated Nash equilibrium of the original mean field game whose accuracy gets finer and finer as $p$ increases and $\varepsilon$ decreases. \end{itemize} In fact, this principle can be put in the form of a more general stability result that permits to evaluate in the end the trade-off between exploration and exploitation.
+When $X_0$ has sub-Gaussian tails, the exploitability is bounded by